What Age Can You Buy A House? A Legal And Practical Look At The Question

 Along with the pros, there are some cons of buying a house young.
 The truth is that it’s not right for everyone.
 Review these cons before making a decision:

-- Too much budget strain: Owning a house is expensive.
-If it would have you strapped for cash, you could consider roommates, tenancy in common or joint tenancy.
-These come with their own complications.
+- Too much budget strain.
+Owning a house is expensive.
+If you’re strapped for cash and can’t afford monthly mortgage payments, you could consider roommates, tenancy in common or joint tenancy.
+However, these come with their own complications.

-- Extra responsibility: Owning a house comes with a lot of responsibility in terms of maintenance.
-Where renters rarely have to worry about lawncare or plumbing issues, if you’re a homeowner, these can fall on your shoulders.
+- Extra responsibility.
+Owning a house comes with a lot of responsibility in terms of maintenance compared to renting.
+While renters rarely have to worry about lawn care or plumbing issues, these can fall on your shoulders if you’re a homeowner.

 As the ages go up, homeownership rates climb.
-Whether or not people your age own homes shouldn’t be what determines if you do.
+Whether or not people your age own homes shouldn’t be what determines if you decide to purchase one yourself.
 If you’re in the position financially to buy a home at a young age, you need to think about what that means for you.
-It may make other things less feasible, like travelling.
+It may make other things less feasible, like traveling.

 On the other hand, mortgages can be cheaper than rent.
 If you’re ready for the commitment, owning a home young can be a huge asset.
 Bucking the trend could put you in a great place to establish your home, which could be a powerful investment for you.

 No matter your age, you should only judge whether you’re ready to begin the home buying process by your specific financial situation and the current housing market.
 While the minimum legal age is 18, other factors often determine whether you’re ready.
 Your finances need to be secure, your income stable and you should be sure you’ll be staying in the area where you’re buying the home.